A Chris Buck Workshop

 What Does This Program Entail?

 This will be a hands-on two and a half day workshop with Chris working closely with each photographer as they develop and refine their approach over the course of the workshop.
-There will be at least three shooting assignments, with corresponding critiques.
+There will be at least two shooting assignments, with corresponding critiques.

 Image presentations and discussions will include the business of the portrait photographer, including building and maintaining a working career, marketing, video, and other new technologies (with their challenges and opportunities) but with an emphasis on how to be vital and truly creative in a competitive commercial environment.